TheMaxiMousse/API/README.md

 A ready-to-use **development container** is defined in `.devcontainer/`.
 Features:

-- 🐧 Alpine-based image with FastAPI, sqlfluff, and MariaDB
+- 🐧 Alpine-based image with FastAPI.
 - 🚀 Launches a fully functional API and DB environment with one command
-- 📎 Includes VS Code extensions and automation tasks (build, test, lint)
+- 📎 Includes VS Code extensions and automation tasks (build, test)
-- 🔒 No local database setup required

 ### ▶️ Getting Started (DevContainer)

 1. Open the repository in **Visual Studio Code**
 2. Select **“Reopen in Container”**
-3. Run the `Launch API` task (or use `uvicorn` manually)
+3. Run the `Start FastAPI server` task (or use `uvicorn` manually)

 ## 📦 Building the Project